hashicorp/vault-client-go/.github/ISSUE_TEMPLATE/vault-client-feature-request.md

 ---
-name: Vault Go Client Feature request or discussion
+name: Vault Go Client Feature Request or Discussion
 about: Suggest a feature for this project or ask a question
 title: ''
 labels: ''